tkamai/KamaiHydro/content/research/research.md

 We aim for simplifying our studies by concidering the major mechanisms that control the processes in hand and to those that have practical meaning and interests.

-Thus, or general research path includes:
+Thus, our general research path includes:
 - controlled experiments for producing unique data.
 - model development.
 - validation of the model/s with data.